Impact Silhouette / Advertising

 An ad for the police force ◊ show side-by-side the impact silhouette of a typical cartoon rabbit, and a burglar forcing a door, with respective slogans: "Call a cartoon channel." and "Call us."

 There is a Priceline commercial where William Shatner creates a Shatner-shaped hole in a wall.

 In a Tetris 2 Commercial, a girl holds up Tetris 2 games, but the games explode and send the girl flying off and crash through the wall, leaving a girl-shaped hole in the brick wall.

-- In one of the videos where the boy played it on the car to make it happen, all cartoon characters crash through something, leaving a Pikachu-shaped hole in the TV screen, Jimmy Neutron Shaped Hole on the Window, Timmy Turner, Cosmo, and Wanda-shaped holes in the roof, and a SpongeBob-shaped hole in the bushes.
+In one of the videos where a boy plays to make something happen, several cartoon characters crash through something, leaving a Pikachu-shaped hole in the TV screen, a Jimmy Neutron-shaped hole in the window, Timmy Turner, Cosmo, and Wanda-shaped holes in the roof, and a SpongeBob-shaped hole in the bushes.

 In a 2003 Hawaiian Punch commercial, Punchy is shown punching people through various walls, leaving person-shaped holes in them.

 This billboard.
 Or double billboard.
 One with a man running away from the viewer, and the one on the building in front of it...

 One of the Batman OnStar Commercials features the Batmobile leaving a dent in the shape of the front in a barrier The Joker uses.